Where it all started

 For several years in University many of my friends would not have been far off the mark if they’d said I was graduating in alcoholism.
 Great degree program but my guidance counselor told me I didn’t have the liver for it.

-Anyway, soon after graduating I found my alcoholism being replaced by workahaulism.
+Anyway, soon after graduating I found my alcoholism being replaced by workaholism.
 This new liver disease was welcomed by my new employer who was happy to see me working three digit work-weeks.
 Weee.
 It was fun.
 Exciting.
 It was all consuming.
-I was a technology consultant involved in the just blooming Internet economy.
+I was a business and technology consultant involved in the just blooming Internet economy.
 It was rewarding and my employer and I both did well through the years.